jenkins-x-charts/jenkins-x-installer/README.md

 ## Verify workload identity

-it can a little while for permissions to propogate when using workload identity so it's a good idea to validate auth is working before continuing to the next step.
+It can a little while for permissions to propogate when using workload identity so it's a good idea to validate auth is working before continuing to the next step.

 run a temporary pod with one of our kubernetes service accounts